 Honing in on the measures that tell us what’s really going on can save us a lot of time and pain.
 At Stockopedia, we read through academic studies and backtest strategies to identify these key measures.
-One of the most promising we have found so far is Piotroski’s F-Score - and the F-Score has good news for shareholders of small cap Go-ahead (LON:GOG), which operates in the Industrials sector.
+One of the most promising we have found so far is Piotroski’s F-Score - and the F-Score has good news for shareholders of micro cap Volga Gas (LON:VGAS), which operates in the Energy sector.

 Why we should pay attention to the Piotroski F-Score

 Followers of celebrated accounting professor Joseph Piotroski are well aware of the checklist that made him famous at the turn of the millennium.
 Piotroski is behind the F-Score: a simple indicator to highlight stocks showing the most likely prospects for outperformance amongst a basket of neglected companies.

 The great thing about the F-Score is that it is essentially an entire quality and fundamental momentum screen in a single number, succinctly summing up the financial health trend of a company.
 Applying it as a filter on top of almost any strategy can help to increase returns and reduce risk.

 The F-Score is made up of nine checks split up into three main areas of financial analysis.
 First is profitability, where it examines operating profits and cash flow to make sure the business can sustain itself and pay dividends.
 Then come three checks on the capital structure of a business, followed by a final look at the firm’s operating efficiency.